Alexina Cather, MPH

 Cathy Nonas, MS, RD

 Before starting MealsForGood (an idea born by her son Sasha, a creative executive in Hollywood), Nonas was a senior advisor at the NYC Health Department.
 A clinical dietitian who spent her early years at the federally funded NYC Obesity Research Center, Nonas was also an assistant clinical professor at Mt.
 Sinai School of Medicine and a member of the National Institutes of Health committee to update the Obesity guidelines and the new Lifestyle guidelines.
 Nonas has many peer-reviewed publications on effective policy strategies for changing the nutrition and physical activity environments in NYC.
-Some of her policy work includes changing the Health Code to improve nutrition in early child care centers, New York City’s calorie-posting regulation, creating the NYC Green Cart initiative which increases the number of mobile food vendors selling fresh produce in low-income neighborhoods, growing the country’s largest municipal farmers market incentive, Health Bucks.
-It should be noted that Nonas did not do all this alone: it took the proverbial village.
+Some of her policy work includes changing the Health Code to improve nutrition in early child care centers, New York City’s calorie-posting regulation, creating the NYC Green Cart initiative, which increases the number of mobile food vendors selling fresh produce in low-income neighborhoods, growing the country’s largest municipal farmers market incentive, Health Bucks.
+It should be noted that Nonas did not do all this alone; it took the proverbial village.
 This is true for Meals for Good as well – a village of local restaurants and individual donors will help reduce food insecurity in their local communities.

 Charles Platkin, Ph.D., JD, MPH (Executive Director and Founder)

-Dr. Platkin is the author of seven books.
-His first book, “Breaking the Pattern” was a bestseller in hardcover; it has been used by addiction clinics to assist patients with resolving drug and alcohol-related issues and by more than 20 universities around the country as a text to teach behavioral change techniques to nutrition and dietetic counseling interns.
-His latest books are The Diet Detective’s Count Down (Simon and Schuster), The Diet Detective’s Calorie Bargain Bible (Simon and Schuster), The Diet Detective’s Diet Starter Kit (Diversion), The Diet Detective’s All American Diet (Rodale), and soon to be published Cheat Death: A Users Guide to Food as Medicine.
+His first book, Breaking the Pattern (Red Mill Press 2002, Plume 2004), was a bestseller in hardcover; it has been used by addiction clinics to assist patients with resolving drug and alcohol-related issues, and more than 20 universities around the country use it as a text to teach behavioral change techniques to nutrition and dietetic counseling interns.
+His other titles include The Diet Detective’s Count Down (Simon and Schuster, 2007), The Diet Detective’s Calorie Bargain Bible{Simon and Schuster, 2008), The Diet Detective’s Diet Starter Kit (Diversion, 2011), and The Diet Detective’s All-American Diet (Rodale, 2012).

 He received his undergraduate degree from Cornell University, a law degree from Fordham University, a Master of Public Health from Florida International University, and a Ph.D. in Public Health from Florida International University.